Villains United

 Villains United is a six-issue 2005 comic book limited series, published by DC Comics, written by Gail Simone and illustrated by Dale Eaglesham and Wade Von Grawbadger, and later by Val Semeiks and Prentis Rollins.

 Publication history

 Villains United is one of four miniseries leading up to DC Comics' Infinite Crisis event and a seven-issue miniseries.
-This story follows the evolution of the latest incarnation of the Secret Six, and the group's ongoing plight against the machinations of the various supervillains belonging to Lex Luthor's expansive Secret Society of Super Villains.
+This story follows the evolution of the latest incarnation of the Secret Six, and the group's ongoing battle with Secret Society of Super Villains.

 Like all major intracompany events, this series ties in with several monthly DC Comics titles, including: